tannuchoudhary/Interview-prep/AmazeWow/InterviewQuestions.md

 # ques 2: 2 Behavioral questions were also asked, behavioural questions at amazon interviews are primarily focused on their [leadership principles](https://www.amazon.jobs/en-gb/principles)

 # ques 3: prepare these topics: [link](https://www.amazon.jobs/en-gb/landing_pages/software-development-topics)
+# ques 4: Explain Banker’s algorithm with an example
+# ques 5: Thrashing
+# ques6: Deadlock
+# ques 7: Semaphore
+# ques 8: DBMS(ACID properties)
+# ques 9: (Behavioural-for final interview) Give an example where you spent some time and figured out something on your own.